About this project

 Corrections

 Found an error or a missing source?
-Open an issue in the site's repository or contact the maintainer.
-Corrections are tracked publicly in the repository history.
+Open an issue in the site's repository ↗ or contact the maintainer.
+Corrections are made publicly and tracked in the repository history.